HalFrgrd/wirelesskeyboard/electronics/common_circuits.md

 - The capacitor present in the datasheet is found in the power filtering circuit

 ## Power switching with external ground
 I think some power hungry components like LEDs can be turned off by toggling pin 1.09.
-This makes there be no voltage between VCC and EXT_GND.
-Why would you want to short solder jump S8? connects EXT_GND to VCC permanently?
+This makes there be no voltage difference between VCC and EXT_GND.